 Pork pie at Holborn Dining Room

 Anyone who has heard of the Internet has seen Calum Franklin’s masterpieces — a fish-shaped seabass en croute here, a flawlessly latticed wellington there.
 No big deal.
 All in a day’s work.
-One of his key concerns is the pork pie.
-He takes this (often bad and weird) British classic and makes it magnificent (and crown-shaped), with pork shoulder, pork leg, pancetta, smoked ham hock and fennel seeds.
+He may have moved on from the sainted pie room, but it still takes the (often bad and weird) British classic, the pork pie, and makes it magnificent.
+Pork shoulder, pork leg, pancetta, smoked ham hock and fennel seeds do the job.